xuankimtran/docs-1/pages/katalon-studio/docs/health-care-prj.md

       <a class="pop">
       <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/healthcare-samples/KS-SAMPLE-TC1.gif" width="70%" alt="Test Case 1 - Verify successful login">
       </a>
-      <p style="text-align: center;"><em>Click the image to enlarge it</em></p>
+      <p style="text-align: center;"><em>Click the gif to enlarge it.</em></p>

 2. **TC2_Verify Successful Appointment** is to verify if that person can successfully make an appointment after logging in.
 The flow in this test case is as follows:

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/healthcare-samples/KS-SAMPLES-TC2.png" width="70%" alt="Test Case 2 - Verify successful appointment">

     - Go to the CURA Healthcare Service website: `https://katalon-demo-cura.herokuapp.com/` and sign in.
-Here, instead of re-recording the login steps, we call the **Common Test Cases/Login** test case.
+Instead of re-recording the login steps, we call the **Common Test Cases/Login** test case.
 To learn more about calling test cases, you can refer to this document: [Call test cases](https://docs.katalon.com/katalon-studio/docs/call-test-case.html#call-test-case-in-manual-view).
-    - To make an appointment, fill in the valid value for **Facility**, **Healthcare Program** and **Visit Date**.
+    - To make an appointment, fill in the valid value for **Facility**, **Healthcare Program**, and **Visit Date**.
 Click the **Book Appointment** button.
     - Verify if the appointment is successfully confirmed.
-Here, we consider a appointment is successfully confirmed when the **Appointment Confirmation** text appears.
+Here, we consider an appointment is successfully confirmed when the **Appointment Confirmation** text appears.
     - Verify if the booking information is matched with the confirmation information.
     - Take screenshot.